openedx/openedx-events/docs/reference/real-life-use-cases.rst

 Communication between Application Components
 ********************************************

-Open edX Events can also be used to facilitate communication between different application components, allowing them to interact and synchronize their actions.
+Open edX Events can also be used to facilitate communication between different application components running in the same process, allowing them to interact and synchronize their actions.
 Here are some examples of how Open edX Events can be used to coordinate between application components:

 Automatic Content Tagging
 ~~~~~~~~~~~~~~~~~~~~~~~~~